Healthy Homes Assessment Ebdentown

 Insulation requirements to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Ebdentown Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection